Why do babies like lullabies so much?

 How I wonder what you are

-In the end, if there’s a lullaby Baby like the best, whether it’s something you’d find in a traditional book of lullaby lyrics, or an interpretation of a song you heard on the radio once, she probably loves it for her own reasons that, just like so many things people love, has as much to do with her associations with it as it does with the song itself, by this point.
-One association that’s almost definitely important to her, though, is the way she shares it with you.
+In the end, if there’s a lullaby Baby like the best, whether it’s something you’d find in a traditional book of lullaby lyrics, or an interpretation of a song you heard on the radio once, they probably love it for their own reasons that, just like so many things people love, has as much to do with their associations with it as it does with the song itself, by this point.
+One association that’s almost definitely important to them, though, is the way they share it with you.